koenvervloesem/snipskit/README.rst

 .. inclusion-marker-start-installation

-SnipsKit is `packaged on PyPI`_, so the latest stable version can be installed with the following command:
+SnipsKit is `packaged on PyPI`_.
+The latest stable version with all functionality can be installed with the following command:

 .. _`packaged on PyPI`: https://pypi.org/project/snipskit/

 .. code-block:: sh

-    pip install snipskit
+    pip install snipskit[hermes,mqtt]

 .. inclusion-marker-end-installation